Agreement on order processing pursuant to Art. 28 DSGVO.

 The following types of data are regularly the subject of processing:

-PlanRadar processes the data of the client and its users for the stated purposes and the client expressly agrees to this processing.
-The client may revoke his consent at any time.
+PlanRadar processes the data of the Customer and its users for the stated purposes and the Customer expressly agrees to this processing.
+The Customer may revoke his consent at any time.

 Personal data: When registering, PlanRadar saves the e-mail address and personal password for log-in to the secure area of PlanRadar.
 PlanRadar also uses users’ e-mail address to provide users with system notifications when using the services (such as notification of new defects in a project) and information about PlanRadar’s system and products.
-PlanRadar also stores name, first name, telephone number, billing address (street, house number, zip code, city, e-mail address), UID number and company name of the client for the provision of services and their billing based on the terms and conditions.
+PlanRadar also stores names, first names, telephone numbers, billing addresses (street, house numbers, postcodes, city, e-mail addresses), UID numbers and company names of Customers for the provision of services and their billing, based on the terms and conditions.

-Files: In the context of the use of the services of PlanRadar, the client can save plans, photos, pictures, texts, audio information, etc. on a specific project on the web servers of PlanRadar.
-The stored files are made accessible to every user whom the customer has activated for this project.
-The client may at any time delete the files and data stored by him.
+Files: In the context of the use of the services of PlanRadar, the Customer can save plans, photos, pictures, texts, audio information, etc. on a specific project on the web servers of PlanRadar.
+The stored files are made accessible to every user whom the Customer has activated for this project.
+The Customer may at any time delete the files and data stored by him.